landrey/animjavaexec/README.txt

-This utility is a kind of debugger (a jdi client indeed !) where the user can basically step-line, staying in the main class package and when get a feedback: source display with highlighted current line and a graphic display for execution stack, class instances and array instances.
+This utility is a kind of debugger (a jdi client indeed !) where the user can basically step-line, staying in the main class package and when gets a feedback: source display with highlighted current line and a graphic display for execution stack, class instances and array instances.

-Variables, fields, array element what are object or array references are displayed as arrows and labels (object id based on object hash).
+Variables, fields, array elements what are object or array references are displayed as arrows and labels (object id based on object hash).
 So stack and instances form an oriented graph.